Kr-bhairav/Study-Optimizer/RESPONSIVE_DARK_MODE_IMPROVEMENTS.md

 ## 🎉 Results

-The Smart Study Scheduler now provides:
+The Smart Study Optimizer now provides:
 - ✅ **Fully responsive design** that works on all devices
 - ✅ **Comprehensive dark mode** with proper styling
 - ✅ **Mobile-first approach** for better mobile experience